Is Mercari Legit? Safety Review and Scam Prevention (2026)

 Is the Mercari app safer than the Mercari website?

 Both routes use the same Buyer Protection rules.
 The official iOS and Android apps add a push notification feature that helps start the inspection clock immediately.
-We had one missed return because a desktop email landed in spam, and the app push would have caught it.
+A desktop email can land in spam and cause a missed return window, which an app push would have caught.